Estimating Guest Counts for Your Wedding or Event

 The traditional way to get an early guest estimate is to send RSVP cards along with the event invitations.
 Send out the invitations and RSVP cards six to eight weeks before the event.
 This gives out-of-town guests enough time to plan their trip.

 On the RSVP cards, inform guests who to contact and by what date.
 Be explicit with this, and make sure it’s obvious when you need that pretty little card back by.
+And if you’re having a plated dinner, leave space to ask who wants which meal.
 It’s a good idea to set the RSVP date soon after you send the cards—within a few weeks so guests don’t forget!
 We know there are always a few stragglers, so keep in mind you may have to make a few phone calls to get to that final count.
 It’s inevitable, and typically you can guess which family and friends you may have to track down, so just keep those names in the back of your head so you’re ready!

 2. Rely on Technology